SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 ![Inspecting a DieHandle.](figures/DiceHandleNoDetail.png width=60&label=DieHandleNoDetail)

-Finally we should add the method `diceNumber` to the `DieHandle` class to be able to get the number of dice of the handle.
+Finally, we should add the method `diceNumber` to the `DieHandle` class to be able to get the number of dice of the handle.
 We just return the size of the dice collection.

 ```
 DieHandle >> diceNumber